beast-2e/beast-2e.github.io/README.md

 # Welcome to Beastsite 2.0!

 A lot of the setup for this version of Beast's website has been made by Teresa (t_gao@mit.edu), so for anyone making future changes, please let me know if anything is confusing or could be made more efficient and I'll try to help!
+Other members of Beast WebComm can be reached via beastsite@mit.edu; we also have [a channel in the Beast Discord](https://discord.com/channels/631269317513707549/1016902588354007131) for this purpose.

 ## 0. Set up